Leading personal injury and medical negligence solicitors

 Boyes Turner’s specialist brain injury solicitors work with experts in a wide range of disciplines including neurology and paediatrics, occupational therapy and physiotherapy, disabled housing and nursing care to assess our clients’ needs.
 Our expertise enables us to recover top level damages awards to meet their lifelong needs for therapies, equipment, accommodation, education and care.

-If you are caring for a child with serious disability arising from negligent medical care of meningitis please contact us on 0118 952 7219 or email us on email@example.com.
+If you are caring for a child with serious disability arising from negligent medical care of meningitis please contact us by email at email@example.com.

 The service was personal, professional and considered.
 I was treated so kindly and in the end I knew that not only had I found the right organisation but also the right person.